bloveless/s3-backup-restore/README.md

   3. How many daily backups would you like to keep?
   4. How many hourly backups would you like to keep?

-If you aren't going to be using hourly backups or daily backups you can adjust the `BACKUP_CADENCE` variable so the cron runs far less frequently.
-I.E. "0 3 * * *" to only run the job once a day at 3AM.
+If you aren't going to be using hourly backups or daily backups you can disable those backups by setting the appropriate number of backups to 0.
+I.E. NUM_HOURLY_BACKUPS = 0 and NUM_DAILY_BACKUPS = 0.